Importing wine to U.S.A.

 - Primary American Source (Appointment Letter).
 Most of the states require an Appointment Letter to be provided before you start selling wine in the state.
 We will prepare it.

-- COLA - Certificate of label approval.
+- COLA – Certificate of label approval.
 Each wine needs COLA approval.
-We will help with all paperwork to get you label approval or exemption.
-We will need from you:
+Following information is needed for COLA:

 - Provide good quality scan of wine label (back and front) for each wine you want to import.